sonmarcho/sonmarcho.github.io/5-passions.md

 ### Writing Chinese

 Who could talk about Chinese without mentioning the Chinese characters?
-There truly is beauty in a Chinese character, and a powerful evocative power.
+There truly is beauty in a Chinese character, and a strong evocative power.
 This is especially striking when looking at traditional Chinese characters, that is to say characters from before the 1952 simplification in mainland China, and which are still used in some places like Taiwan.
 For